cipherstash/encrypt-query-language/WHY.md

 Encrypt Query Language (EQL) is a set of PostgreSQL functions and data types provided by CipherStash to work with encrypted data and indexes.
 EQL allows you to perform queries on encrypted data without decrypting it, supporting operations like equality checks, range queries, and unique constraints.

-To get started, see the root [README.md](https://github.com/cipherstash/encrypt-query-language?tab=readme-ov-file#getting-started) file.
+To get started, view the [Getting Started](https://github.com/cipherstash/encrypt-query-language/blob/main/GETTINGSTARTED.md) guide.

 ## Best Practices